Atlanta Dog Bite Attorney

 When filing a dog bite lawsuit in Atlanta, victims are expected to submit the case against the animal’s keeper or owner within no more than two years.
 The law considers this period long enough for the victim to fully understand the extent of the injuries sustained, as well as the resulting costs.

-This period is also sufficient to seek legal counsel and launch a proper investigation into the dog bite personal injury claim
+This period is also sufficient to seek legal counsel and launch a proper investigation into the dog bite personal injury claim.
+It’s also sufficient time to interview the owner and get insurance information.

 To understand the odds of successfully litigating the case, a conscientious personal injury attorney may request an investigation of the animal and its owner.
 By doing a background check, it will become apparent whether the animal had been involved in previous attacks or dog bite cases and whether the owner disregarded domestic animal-related laws.